 It was tradition on these trips to discuss what we were planning to make for dinner on the way home.
 We both mentally walked through our refrigerators and pantries and decide what we are going to throw together.

 One time, she had finally decided on making salmon patties if she had the salmon.
 I got a phone call later that night saying she did not have the salmon so she ended up making (cover little eyes here!) shit on a shingle.

 I thought she was making a joke and told her “oh no! poor grandpa!”
 It turns out that “SOS” is a real thing and not just her being funny.

 Her mom made it for their family when she was growing up.
-She makes it sometimes still, including one day last week!
+She makes it fairly regularly to this day.